 -The mats smell of rubber.
 I actually like the smell.
 Some, however, feel it is strong.

 -The mat is heavier than some, depending on which model you choose.
 Jade does produce a lighter mat for portability.

 Jade plants a tree for every mat sold.
 The mats are made in the U.S. and the company implements philanthropic efforts through partnerships servicing underprivileged populations, such as homeless shelters, children’s orphanages in Africa, and educational programs both domestically and abroad.

 With sleeping bags, boxes of Kripalu catalogues, and two huge crates of Jade Yoga Mats to loan to Wanderlust participants, we arrived in the dark to a torrential downpour.
-We proceeded up the mountain to camp out* with our co-worker Brenda who shared a room for a night of much-needed rest before the festivities. *note: Jade yoga mats make decent sleeping pads too
+We proceeded up the mountain to camp out* with our co-worker Brenda who choosing Camping Tent Accessories. *note: Jade yoga mats make decent sleeping pads too

 Wanderlust: Day One